 The first obvious scenario would be that the excelerating expansion of the Universe would eventually reach a threshold where the "velocity" of this expansion would far exceed the speed of light.
 Accordingly, if the current increase in the rate of acceleration is maintained and all other parameters remain constant, this threshold will be reached approximately 16 billion years from now.

-At this stage the rest of the Universe would inevitably disappear from view because they would be travelling away from us at a speed faster than the light they were emitting would travel towards us.
+At this stage the rest of the Universe would inevitably disappear from view because they would be traveling away from us at a speed faster than the light they were emitting would travel towards us.
 This light would then no longer reach us, and the night sky, apart from the Milky Way and the Virgo super-cluster, would become dark and empty.

 This leaves us with the disheartening and chilling prospect of the Cosmos as we observe it eventually just fading away and disappearing.
 In effect our Universe, popularly believed to have originated with a "Big Bang", will ultimately dissipate and just disappear without even so much as a whimper!
 Gone forever!